mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

   flagging the old ``launch_workbench.exe`` as a threat and quarantining it.
 - Fixed a bug in the 3D Surface Plot where the colorbar limits were incorrect when plotting data with monitors.
 - Warn users when they attempt to use Generate Recovery Script with no workspaces present.
+- The y axis labels will now appear in the correct order if imshow is called from a script with origin=upper.

 :ref:`Release 5.1.0 <v5.1.0>`